jonathon-bell/jonathon-bell.github.io/_pages/groups.md

 Only when $H$ is normal will the set of right cosets and the set of left cosets of $H$ coincide, which is one definition of normality of a subgroup.

 BEG(lemma)
-Elements are congruent if and only if they lie in the same WIKI(coset,Coset) of $H$.
+Elements are congruent if and only if they lie in the same left coset of $H$.
 PROOF(cosets)
 END(lemma)